wujekbizon/nextjs-blog/data/want-to-become-a-programmer-part3.md

 export default HomePage;
 ```

-For now let's not worry about CSS so much, so I'll do some inline styles.
+For now let's not worry about CSS that much, so I'll do inline style.
 Eventually this will be a Home Page of ours application.

 Inside **pages** folder, let's create wolfpad folder and inside, index.tsx file.
-I want to structure my application this way, so index.tsx will be my main page for wolfpad and maybe in a future we'll add more content and more pages, like login page or register page for a new user.
+I want to structure my application this way, so index.tsx will be my main page for wolfpad and maybe in a future, we'll add more content and more pages, like login page or register page.

 Last but not least we need to find inside **node_modules** folder, **esbuild-wasm** folder and inside, a file **_esbuild.wasm_**, copy and paste it into **public** folder in root directory.